 |Guided Independent Study||Student-led group activity||1||12:00||12:00||N/A|

 |Guided Independent Study||Independent study||1||32:00||32:00||N/A|

-‘Practicals’ provide the opportunity to connect the theoretical with the appropriate practical skills (Aims: 1 & 2, with Outcomes: 4 & 5), as well as providing time in which to hone and develop practical skills (Outcomes: 4, 5).
+‘Practicals’ provide the opportunity to connect the theoretical and critical elements with the appropriate practical skills (Aims: 1 & 2, with Outcomes: 4 & 5), as well as providing time in which to hone and develop practical skills (Outcomes: 4, 5).

-Student ‘Private Study’ encourages opportunities for personal reflection (Outcomes: 6) and time to consolidate the knowledge (Outcomes: 1-3) and skills (Outcomes: 4-6) outcomes.
+Student ‘Private study’ encourages opportunities for personal reflection (Skill outcomes: 6) and time to consolidate and reflect upon acquired knowledge (Outcomes: 1-6).

 The format of resits will be determined by the Board of Examiners